WinmaH/MyBallerinaProject/README.md

         }
     }
 };

+Twilio client can be created as follows endpoint twilio:Client twilioEP {
+    accountSId:accountSID,
+    authToken:authToken

+};

 Note that, in the implementation, each of the above endpoint configuration parameters are read from the ballerina.conf file.
 After creating the endpoints, let's implement the API calls inside the functions getCustomerDetailsFromGSheet and sendMail.
 Let's look at how to get the sheet data about customer product downloads as follows.